miorso/ai-labs/README.md

 pnpm install
 ```

-If using nvm, the correct Node.js version will be automatically selected from `.nvmrc`.
+If using nvm, the correct Node.js version will be automatically selected from `.nvmrc` when you navigate to the project folder (you may need to run `nvm install` first if you don't have this version yet).

 ### 3. Configure Environment Variables